rest2437/BestBuyBot/README.md

 - 4. Save the file
 - 5. Run the scrypt by pressing the play button on the upper right corner of the screen.
 - 6. If everything works fine, comment out line 11 and uncomment lines 15 and 16 that are preset to PS5
+- 7. Run the program and watch it work!

 ---